sedexdev/coscript/README.md

 <h3><b>Email Server</b></h3>

-If you intend to use GMail as I have to send emails, then add this to the end of the <code>default.json</code> file:
+If you intend to use Google's SMTP server (configurable through your GMail Settings) to send emails, then add this to the end of the <code>default.json</code> file:

 <pre>
   <code>